cchen408/paypal/about.md

 Currently I manage 4 typhon services.
 I was the first to get ECI Compliance for a typhon service and also the first to upgrade to Node 6 and then Node 8 moving from callbacks to bluebird coroutines to async await.

+I am also core contributor for 1 Raptor Rest Service personalizedataserv and secondary on a Raptor Message Daemon kafkamerchantservicesd, primary for merchanttoolserv also.

 ### Maintainer (or Core Contributor)

 #### Merchant Services Team